VIEW THE

 Welcome Address

-with Conference Co-Chairs, Dr Herman Barkema and Dr Jane Parmley and other special guests
+with Conference Co-Chairs, Dr Herman Barkema, Dr Jane Parmley and other special guests

 Starting from 11:00 AM

-JA (Jaap) Wagenaar, Chair in Clinical Infectious Diseases at the Faculty of Veterinary Medicine, Utrecht University, the Netherlands
+JA (Jaap) Wagenaar, DVM, PhD, Dipl ECVM, Chair in Clinical Infectious Diseases at the Faculty of Veterinary Medicine, Utrecht University, the Netherlands

 Starting from 12:00 PM